 Interview of Anita Halasz, Cultural Director of the Jewish Community of Geneva

-Jguideeurope: And now a personal question, which place in Geneva, linked to Jewish heritage, has left a special mark?
+Jguideeurope: Which place in Geneva, linked to Jewish heritage, has left a special mark?

 Anita Halasz: Several, of course.
 The place in the Old City where the first strictly closed Jewish quarter in Europe is located is particularly interesting, because, contrary to what is often written in European historiography, the famous Venice Ghetto, created in 1516, was not the first of its kind in Europe.
 The primacy went back to the city of Geneva, which, 88 years before the Serenissima, and strictly applying the coercive provisions of the 1215 Lateran Council, created it in 1428, under the name “Cancel”.
 Let us also mention the Jewish cemetery of Veyrier, the only cemetery in the world that is crossed by a political border…